Evander M. Law: Civil War

 Immediately following Alabama's secession from the Union, Law joined the Alabama Militia as a captain.
 In April 1861 he transferred to the Confederate States Army as a captain in the 4th Alabama Infantry, a unit he helped recruit from students at his high school.
 The 4th Alabama was also known as the "Alabama Zouaves".
 The following month he was promoted to lieutenant colonel.
 At the First Battle of Bull Run he was in Brig.
 Gen. Barnard E. Bee's brigade.
 The colonel of his regiment was killed in action and Law was wounded in the arm.
-Law recovered, although his left arm was stiff and almost useless, and returned to the regiment.
+Law recovered, though his left arm was stiff and almost useless, and he returned to the regiment.
 He was promoted to colonel on October 28, 1861, and assumed command of what would become known as the "Alabama Brigade" under Maj.
 Gen. James Longstreet in the Army of Northern Virginia in May 1862.

 Law led his brigade through the Peninsula Campaign and the Seven Days Battles.
 At Gaines' Mill, he and fellow brigade commander Brig.
 Gen. John Bell Hood achieved fame by breaking the center of the Union line.
 They attacked in tandem again at the Battle of Malvern Hill four days later, but were defeated decisively.
 In the Northern Virginia Campaign, at the Second Battle of Bull Run, Law and Hood were used again as the primary assaulting force in Longstreet's surprise attack against the Union left flank, almost destroying Maj.
 Gen. John Pope's Army of Virginia.

-In the Maryland Campaign, at the Battle of Antietam, Law's Brigade defended against the Union attack through the Cornfield at high cost—454 killed and wounded.
+In the Maryland Campaign, at the Battle of Antietam, Law's Brigade defended against the Union attack through the Cornfield at high cost: 454 killed and wounded.
 Law was promoted to brigadier general on October 3, 1862.
 At the Battle of Fredericksburg in December, he saw little action.